BisanzLab/LabGuides/LabServer.md

 You can use samba to connect to the lab server's storage which makes it appears like the server is an external hard drive on your computer.
 On OSX: Open Finder > command K > add the server address `smb://bisanzlab.science.psu.edu` > click connect > log in with your PSU ID > choose Bisanz_Home.
 The server will now appear under Locations.

 If on windows, start by enabling samba following the instructions [here](https://www.asus.com/support/FAQ/1037477/).
 Thensee this [link](https://www.techrepublic.com/article/how-to-connect-to-linux-samba-shares-from-windows-10/) and connect to `\\bisanzlab.science.psu.edu\Bisanz_Home.`

+To use the samba share, you will need to be added to the samba users by JB: `sudo smbpasswd -a youruser`.

 ## Permissions